 Heather Heitz grew up in Sonoma County, California.
 She came to us in 2006 shortly after she moved back to California from Arizona.
 Her love of science and medicine was steering her towards a career in human medicine.
 She began working with us as she completed the pre-requisites needed to apply to RN programs and as our practice became larger she began to take on more responsibilities.
 Heather’s love for animals, medicine and management superseded her desire to become a human nurse.
 She changed her educational path and has been managing our growing veterinary hospital since 2010.

-Heather now lives in Sonoma County with her husband and their son, their Labrador Retriever Buddy and his kitty Benny.
+Heather now lives in Sonoma County with her husband and their son and their Labrador Retriever Buddy.
 In her free time, Heather enjoys being outside with her family running, cycling, swimming and sunbathing.

 - Tammy Issacs, RVT